 Young Professional Thriving After Surviving Myocarditis

-Kyle Hewlett is a healthy and active 24-year-old from Hackensack, NJ.
-Kyle was recovering from a virus with a persistent cough but otherwise felt well.
-In July 2023, he began experiencing fatigue, fever and pressure in his chest.
-When his symptoms did not recover, his mother, Gina Gilmore, took him to the emergency room at Holy Name Medical Center in Teaneck, NJ.
-Test results revealed elevated cardiac enzymes and he was admitted to the cardiac unit.
-The following day, he was extremely nauseous before he passed out and went into cardiac arrest.
-After 90 minutes of CPR, he was resuscitated and sent to the cardiac catheterization lab in cardiogenic shock.
-That’s when Dr. Stephen Angeli implanted the Impella CP® heart pump to allow Kyle’s heart to rest.
-He was then transferred to Hackensack Medical Center and placed on extracorporeal membrane oxygenation (ECMO) to provide oxygenated blood to his organs.
-While on “ECPella” support, he was transferred to another hospital for a potential heart transplant.
-However, after a few days, Kyle’s heart function began to recover and ECMO and Impella were weaned and removed.
-Once he had a defibrillator placed, he returned home to his family.
+Kyle Hewlett is a healthy and active young professional from Hackensack, NJ.
+In July 2023, at the age of 24, Kyle began experiencing fatigue, fever, and pressure in his chest.
+When his symptoms did not improve, his mother, Gina Gilmore, took him to the emergency room at Holy Name Medical Center in Teaneck, NJ.
+Kyle was admitted when test results revealed elevated cardiac enzymes and the following day, he went into cardiac arrest.
+After 90 minutes of CPR, Dr. Stephen Angeli implanted the Impella CP® heart pump to allow Kyle’s heart to rest.
+He was then transferred to Hackensack Medical Center and placed on ECMO to provide oxygenated blood to his organs.
+While on ECMO and Impella support, he was transferred to larger facility for a potential heart transplant.
+However, Kyle’s heart function began to recover and ECMO and Impella were weaned and removed.
+Today, Kyle’s heart function is normal, and he resumed an active lifestyle.
+He enjoys walking his dog, spending time with friends and family and working on his car.

 IMP-5431